manoj-323/recani/README.md

-Here is the content converted into a markdown file format:

-markdown
 # Recani: Hybrid Anime Recommender

 Recani is a hybrid anime recommender system utilizing a multi-armed bandit algorithm.
 This project aims to provide personalized anime recommendations by combining content-based filtering and collaborative filtering techniques.